ngx-lottie/ngx-lottie/README.md

 }
 ```

-Notice that you will need to import the `LottieModule` into other modules as it exports `ng-lottie` component and `lottie` directive.
-But `forRoot` has to be called only once!
+Note that you will need to import the `LottieModule` into other modules as it exports the `ng-lottie` component, and the `lottie` directive. `forRoot` has to be called only once!

 ## Updating animation

-If you want to update animation dynamically then you have to update animation options immutably.
+If you want to update the animation dynamically then you have to update the animation options immutably.
 Let's look at the following example:

 ```ts
 import { Component } from '@angular/core';